-Security Tips For Garden Rooms
+Security Tips For Wooden Garden Rooms

 Apart from the obvious, such as keeping expensive items hidden from view, there are also some smart ideas for deterring intruders to your Garden Room.
 Gravel paths, for instance, are noisy and would identify an intruder regardless of his or her footwear, while garden security lights with sensors would have a similar alarming effect for a burglar: you may also win points from your insurance company for implementing these two ideas.